minelycho/venus-proyect/README.md

   - credit score
   - status (denied approved on_hold)

-Loan must validate borrower name presence credit, score presence, and status presence and inclusion in a previously set of values
+//Loan must validate borrower name presence credit, score presence, and status presence and inclusion in a previously set of values

 ## Controller Specs